nbicocchi/learn-java-core/assets/slides/E4 - Java Data Structures.md

 ### Balanced Tree ~O(log(n))
 ![](images/balanced-tree.png)

-_A binary tree is balanced if, for each node it holds that, the number of inner nodes in the left subtree and the number of inner nodes in the right subtree differ by at most 1.
-A binary tree is balanced if for any two leaves the difference of the depth is at most 1._
+* A binary tree is balanced if, for each node, the number of inner nodes in the left subtree and the number of inner nodes in the right subtree differ by at most 1.
+* A binary tree is balanced if for any two leaves the difference of the depth is at most 1.

 ### Hash Table ~O(1)